garrandall/polyhedral/README.md

 28
 ```

-Further, this can be sampled (or analyzed when I implement it) to get a better idea of the likely outcomes of this roll.
+Further, this can be sampled to get a better idea of the likely outcomes of this roll.

 ```js
 > const results = attack.sample(50);